rstudio/keras3/man-src/k_reshape/3-rendered.md

 One shape dimension can be -1 in which case the value is inferred from the length of the array and remaining dimensions.

+@param ...
+Passed on to the Python callable

 @export
 @family numpy ops
 @family ops